PineScript Coding Tutorial

 FILL COLOR BETWEEN PLOT OR LINES

-You can fill the background between two plots or hlines with a given color.
-Note that the fill annotation cannot be used with plot and hline arguments simultaneously.
+You can fill the background between two plots or horizontal lines (hlines) with a specified color.
+Note that the fill function cannot be used with both plot and hline arguments at the same time.

 -FILL BETWEEN PLOTS